A better way of benchmarking

-The NHT Network has been developing CQC since 2009 via a HMEP funded project and has been a subscription service since 2015.
+The NHT Network has been developing CQC since 2009 via an HMEP funded project and has been a subscription service since 2015.
 CQC is referenced in Question 15 of DfT's Incentive Fund Self-assessment process.

-Note: Members are bound by a mutual non-disclosure and confidentiality agreement, which protects the interests of all parties and preserves anonymity of the results.
+Note: Members are bound by a mutual non-disclosure and confidentiality agreement, which protects the interests of all parties and preserves the anonymity of the results.

 It gives participating Authorities: